INTEGRATED PATH TO YOG

 The Yoga path is a precise and accurate method

-for developing a greater clarity in helping us "see" and "know” our inner-selves.
+for developing a greater clarity in helping us "see" and "know”

 The Yogic science arose at the beginning of human civilization